Thos. W. Ward

 Thos.
 W. Ward Ltd was a British business primarily working steel, engineering and cement.
-It began as coal and coke merchants.
-It expanded into recycling metal for Sheffield's steel industry, and then the supply and manufacture of machinery.
+It began as coal and coke merchants, later expanded into recycling metal for Sheffield's steel industry, and then the supply and manufacture of machinery.

 In 1894, as part of the scrap metal operation, Ward began to set up substantial shipbreaking yards in different parts of England, and in Scotland and Wales.
 By 1953, Thos.
 W. Ward employed 11,500 people.

 Ward's business was reorganised at the end of the 1970s, when it moved from being an engineering group with a motley assortment of subsidiaries to being principally dependent on cement.
 In 1982, it was bought by Rio Tinto Zinc.

 History

 This business was founded by Thomas William Ward in 1878 with the name Thos.
 W. Ward.
 Ward's provided coal and coke, and very soon recycling or scrap metal services.
 It added dealing in new and used machinery related to the iron, steel, coal, engineering and allied industries, and manufacturing that machinery.

 Ward's Constructional Engineering Department manufactured and erected steel-framed buildings, bridges, collieries, steel works equipment and furnaces.
 The Rail Department supplied light and heavy rails, sleepers, switches and crossings, and equipped complete sidings.
 De Lank Quarries produced the granite for Tower Bridge and Blackfriars Bridge, as well as major lighthouses and prestige buildings in London and elsewhere.

 In 1894, Ward's moved into shipbreaking at many different locations.
 On 19 May 1904, a limited liability company was formed and registered, to manage all the businesses operating under the name Thos.
 W. Ward.
 By 1920, when raising further capital from the public, the prospectus claimed these notable aspects of Thos.
 W. Ward: "Premier shipbreaking firm in the world, largest stockholders to the iron, steel and machinery trades, constructional engineers, merchants, etc."